Code-Institute-Submissions/Grahamori-milestoneproject1/README.md

  ### Media

- All pictures are my own and were supplied to my from my real portfolio folders, including my real CV.pdf file.
+ All pictures are my own and were supplied to me from my real portfolio folders, including my real CV.pdf file.